Volunteer with your cat

 Behavioural training: Pets that jump up, paw or claw, vocalise or lick, or pull on the lead will require additional training.

 Volunteers are required to pay an annual contribution to PAT, which is currently £25 (or £35 for a joint contribution).
-This helps to fund our admin costs and third-party insurance cover for PAT Teams.
+This is an important contribution to our running costs and also covers third-party insurance cover for PAT Teams.
+If you are struggling to afford this, please talk to us.

 Expenses may be reimbursed by some of the places you visit.
-Please enquire about this before you start visiting.
+Please ask the establishment about this before you start visiting.

-There is no set requirement on how often you need to go on PAT visits, but regular visits are greatly appreciated by all those who receive them.
-Please discuss this with the place you intend to visit.
-For further information, please contact our Head Office.
+There is no set requirement on how often you make PAT visits, but regular visits are greatly appreciated by all those who receive them.
+Most volunteers will visit once a week or once every two weeks.
+Please discuss this with the place you intent to visit.